ryanmcalpin/basketball-rpg-android/README.md

 # basketball-rpg
-A native android text-based rpg.
+A native Android text-based rpg.
 Upgrade your skills, make smart and timely on-court decisions, and take your team to the championships!

 ## Requirements
 * Android Studio 2.3.2 or newer